geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 When using the master branch for a device, the binaries for the most recent numbered release are the ones that should be used in the master branch.

-There are limited binaries for Nexus One, and none for ADP2 or ADP1.

 ### Extracting the proprietary binaries ###